ibm-datapalooza/cscc-tutorial/README.md

 #### Setup
 1. Copy `config.js.template` to `config.js`.
-2. Edit the `config.js` file you created with your API details.
+2. Edit the `config.js` file you just created and add your API details.
 3. From the `sample-code/nodejs` directory run `npm install`.
+4. run `node alchemy-api.js` to call the Alchemy service.
+5. run `node watson-nlc-api.js` to call the Watson NLC service.